arl/statsviz/CONTRIBUTING.md

 Contributing
 ============

-First of all, thank you to consider contributing to this open-source project!
+First of all, thank you for considering to contribute to statsviz!

 Pull-requests are welcome!

-## Contribute to statviz Go library
+## Go library

-The statsviz Go API is very thin so there's not much to do and it's unlikely that the API will change, however some new options can be added to `statsviz.Register` without breaking compatibility.
+The statsviz Go public API is relatively light so there's not much to do and at the moment it's unlikely that the API will change.
+However some new options can be added to `statsviz.Register` without breaking compatibility.

 That being said, there may be things to improve in the implementation, any contribution is very welcome!

+Big changes should be discussed on the issue tracker prior to start working on the code.

-If you've decided to contribute, thank you so much, please comment on the existing issue or create one stating you want to tackle it, so we can assign it to you and reduce the possibility of duplicate work.
+If you've decided to contribute, thank you so much, please comment on the existing issue or create one stating what you want to tackle and why.

-## Contribute to the user interface (html/css/javascript)
+## User interface (html/css/javascript)

 The user interface aims to be simple, light and minimal.